madhenkumar/Madhenkumar/README.md

 **`Full Stack Web developer`**

-A modern web developer uses Next.js, TRPC, Prisma, and Tailwind CSS to build type-safe, scalable, and visually appealing full-stack web applications with efficiency and performance.
+A modern web developer that uses Next.js, TRPC, Prisma, and Tailwind CSS to build type-safe, scalable, and visually appealing full-stack web applications with efficiency and performance.

 ### 🧰 Languages and Tools